 The Reserve is closed to the public and the entrance gate remains locked at all times.
 The lock combination is provided to users upon approval of their reservation for use of the Reserve.
-The Reserve office, located in Trailfinder’s Lodge, is usually staffed from 8am-6pm, Monday-Friday and on weekends by appointment.
+The Reserve office, located in Trailfinder’s Lodge, is usually staffed from 8am-4pm, Tuesday-Saturday or by appointment.
 All users need to check in at the Reserve Office upon arrival.

 About halfway up the western slopes of the 3,294 m (10,831 ft) Mt.
 San Jacinto peak, the James Reserve is ideally situated to investigate this fascinating range of mountains.
 The James, though small (12 ha, 29 acres), is imbedded in a remote wilderness setting, surrounded entirely by the San Bernardino National Forest.
 The nearest services are 7 miles away.
 There are no public utilities except for telephone.
 We produce our own electricity with solar photovoltaic panels and a propane generator.
 There is also a well on site with 10,000 gallons of water storage.
 Because we are “off the grid”, power, heat, and water are very limited and we ask users to observe sound conservation practices.